rimazk123/typescript-starter/README.md

 - `npm start` - Just runs `node ./dist/server/server.js`
 - `npm start:prod` - sets `NODE_ENV` to `production` and then runs `node ./dist/server/server.js`.
 (Bypassing webpack proxy)

-This repo uses Prisma for database migrations and integrations, for more info on how to use Prisma's CLI read here: https://www.prisma.io/docs/reference/api-reference/command-reference.
+This repo uses Prisma as an ORM, for more info on how to use Prisma's CLI read here: https://www.prisma.io/docs/reference/api-reference/command-reference.

 ### Config